tomsawyer0224/easyResearch/README.md

 ## Description

-This project creates a researchbot program that runs locally on CPU using the LangGraph, Ollama, and Streamlit frameworks.
+This project creates a researchbot program that runs locally on CPU using the LangGraph, Ollama, Streamlit frameworks, and was inspired by the [open-deep-research](https://github.com/langchain-ai/open_deep_research) library.

 ## How it works

-Base on your topic, the researchbot will create a plan and it can be modified by your feedbacks.
-Finally, the report will be generated if you get satify.
+Based on your topic, the researchbot will create a plan, and it can be modified by your feedback.
+Finally, the report will be generated if you are satisfied.

 ![alt text](demo/workflow.png)
 ![alt text](demo/researchbot.png)